 Biography

-I am a historian of queer and trans people in Weimar and Nazi Germany.
-My work has been influential in international discussions of trans and lesbian persecution in Nazi Germany.
+I am a social and political historian of Weimar and Nazi Germany.
+My work has been influential in international discussions of Nazism.

-My new book, Racism and the Making of Gay Rights: A Sexologist, his Student, and the Empire of Queer Love chronicles the 1931 world journey of Li Shiu Tong and Magnus Hirschfeld.
-It shows how racism, eugenics, and other disturbing ideas formed the foundation of modern gay rights, and how yet, it did not have to be that way.
-A double biography of Li and Hirschfeld, it is the first extended examination of Li's life and of his own sexology, which ditched his mentor's core ideas.
+My second book, Racism and the Making of Gay Rights: A Sexologist, his Student, and the Empire of Queer Love chronicles the 1931 world journey of Li Shiu Tong and Magnus Hirschfeld.
+It is the first extended examination of Li's life and of his own sexology, which conflicted with that of Hirschfeld, his mentor and boyfriend.
 A 2023 Choice Outstanding Academic Title, it was short-listed for the Glasscock Book Prize (2023).

 Sex and the Weimar Republic: German Homosexual Emancipation and the Rise of the Nazis (2015) reexamines the gay and trans rights movements of the 1920s, which were the world's first, and asks what they had to do with fascism.
 I also write for the national press on things like trans women in Nazi Germany, neo-Nazism, queer fascism, and the history of AIDS.
 If you're interested, Ben Miller's interview on Bad Gays is a good overview of some of my work.